Media, Conflict and Society

 Hieber, Loretta.
 Lifeline Media: Reaching Populations in Crisis.
 A guide to developing media projects in conflict situations.
 Geneva: Media Action International, 2001

 Howard, Ross.
 Conflict Sensitive Journalism: A Handbook.
 Vancouver: IMPACS, 2003.
-Online at

 Howard, Ross.
 Conflict Sensitive Reporting: State of the Art.
 A Course for Journalists..
 Paris: UNESCO, 2009.
 Online at